-By contrast, small metering installations, such as those for residential consumers, operate at low-pressure and only have a few components of the GMS located on-site.
+By contrast, small metering installations, such as those for residential consumers, operate at lowpressure and may only have a volumetric gas meter located on-site.
 These installations rely on remote systems to measure gas composition, CV and SG.
 So, while the volume of gas delivered is measured on-site, the flow calculations (i.e., the conversion of metered quantities to energy) are generally done by retailers' back-office billing systems on a batch basis when invoices are prepared.